-Some housing in Glasgow is substandard.
+What you told us 01 Some housing in Glasgow is substandard.
 When we provide substandard housing to families we are essentially devaluing their self-worth and enabling poor health and outcomes.

-Call out landlords, including social landlords, who provide poor quality accommodation and devise a minimum standard that is not just about the basics.
+02 Call out landlords, including social landlords, who provide poor quality accommodation and devise a minimum standard that is not just about the basics.
 Housing that is damaging to health must finally be outlawed.

-We should be able to identify harm and become reactive to harm before harm is able to cause damage.

-I think we need to work more closely with police in Criminal Justice and the courts.

-Build stronger working relationships between key agencies (i.e. social work, police, housing, third sector agencies).

-People need protection from abuse, exploitation and harm.
+03 We should be able to identify harm and become reactive to harm before harm is able to cause damage.
+04 I think we need to work more closely with police in Criminal Justice and the courts.
+05 Build stronger working relationships between key agencies (i.e. social work, police, housing, third sector agencies).
+06 People need protection from abuse, exploitation and harm.
 Procedures need to be straight forward for people.
 For example, elderly people should be encouraged to apply for Power of Attorney.

-More joint working with other agencies and training in risk management.
+07 More joint working with other agencies and training in risk management.
 Supporting other agencies in recognising risk and harm and in making appropriate referrals to appropriate teams as not all referrals made are actual harm.

-I would expect to see something about people / citizens are living in a city where they feel safe and know how to seek support if they are being harmed in any way.

-Recognise the importance of working in partnership with social landlords to sustain tenancies and prevent homelessness by abandonment or eviction.

-Success would be community police, health and social care services that are responsive to the community and work together.
+08 I would expect to see something about people / citizens are living in a city where they feel safe and know how to seek support if they are being harmed in any way.
+09 Recognise the importance of working in partnership with social landlords to sustain tenancies and prevent homelessness by abandonment or eviction.
+10 Success would be community police, health and social care services that are responsive to the community and work together.

-The rate of adults assessed as homeless or threatened with homelessness is more than 50% higher for Glasgow (9.8 per 1,000 population) than Scotland (6.1).

-There were 2,668 households in temporary accommodation in Glasgow in 2020/21.
-This is 20.1% of the national total of households in temporary accommodation, compared to Glasgow's 11.8% share of all Scotland's households.

-The number of children on the child protection register has reduced from 314 to 303 between 2018 and 2022.

-The number of new child protection registrations has fallen from 415 to 366 in the same timeframe.

-During 2021/22, there were 8,431 Adult Support and Protection referrals and 506 formal investigations completed.

-Number of households reassessed as homeless / potentially homeless within 12 months was 526 in 2021/21 (target is under 480).

-Percentage of Community Payback Order (CPO) unpaid work placements commenced within 7 days of sentence has increased from 64% in 2015/16 to 87% in 2021/22.

-Percentage of live homeless applications over 6 months duration at the end of the quarter was 48% across the city in Q4 of 2021/22 (target is less than 40%).

-The average number of weeks from assessment decision to settled accommodation was 45 weeks at the end of 2021/22 (target 26 weeks or less).

-Number of households reassessed as homeless or potentially homeless within 12 months stood at 526 at the end of 2021/22 compared with a target of 480.